mauroxavierneto/final_fight_cmm2/README.md

 2021-07-10
 - Implemented weapons control for Haggar and Cody
-- Fixed drop weapons
+- Fixed weapons when dropped
 - Fixed some animations on players and weapons

 2021-07-09
 - Implemented player weapons: katana, knife and pipe
 - Implemented weapon control for Guy
-- Changed the collision type of an grappled enemy is hurted by any player
+- Changed the collision type of a grappled enemy is hurt by any player
-- Changed how many particles is used to the broken objects
+- Changed how many particles are used to the broken objects

 2021-07-07
 - Fixed J / Two P invisible shapes
-- Fixed wrong position of the shape when enemy die while are throwed by a player
+- Fixed wrong position of the shape when an enemy dies while being thrown by a player
-- Huge optimization on the particles (pieces of glass, wood, etc)
+- Huge optimization on the particles (pieces of glass, fire, wood, etc)
 - Optimized Objects and Player shapes

 2021-07-05
 - Remade all sound effects directly from an emulator of the Arcade
 - Readjusted music volume
-- Fixed bug that caused the freezing the enemy on the floor
+- Fixed bug that caused the freezing of the enemy on the floor
 - Fixed many bugs in the pile drive (Haggar)
-- Fixed no bgm option
+- Fixed no BGM option
-- Removed left scroll in Round 1-3 until fix the bug
+- Removed left scroll in Round 1-3 until fixing the bug

 2021-07-03
 - Fixed bad position of front end objects in the ending cutscenes
 - Source code repositioned inside the INC files (again)
 - Little optimizations in the enemies
 - Changes in Poison / Roxy movements to keep more similar to the arcade
-- Fixed J / Two P desappearing when get up
+- Fixed J / Two P disappearing when getting up
-- Finished Holly Wood molotov and fire (but I need to optimize it)
+- Finished Holly Wood Molotov and fire (but I need to optimize it)
 - Now enemies and players can be burned with fire
 - Implemented difficult level